ucla-labx/deeplearningbook-notes/Ch5-Machine-Learning-Basics.md

 ## Stochastic Gradient Descent

 - Essentially an extension of Gradient Descent
-- Main idea is tthat computing the true gradient may be inefficient or impractical, especially on a very large deep learning dataset, since we need to sum across all of the training examples, and there could be millions.
+- Main idea is that computing the true gradient may be inefficient or impractical, especially on a very large deep learning dataset, since we need to sum across all of the training examples, and there could be millions.
 - Instead, stochastic GD samples a **minibatch** of training examples, computes the gradients using only those examples, and updates the weight according to that gradient.
     - When the size of the minibatch = 1, this is referred to as **online learning**
     - Provides a noisy estimate of the true gradient.